chameleonhead/stratrack/libs/mql-interpreter/README.md

 default to no-ops.
 Host applications may provide real implementations by calling `registerEnvBuiltins()` before executing code.

+Global variable helpers described at
+<https://docs.mql4.com/globals> are included.
+Use functions such as
+`GlobalVariableSet`, `GlobalVariableGet` and `GlobalVariablesTotal` to share values across scripts while the interpreter runs.
+These variables are kept in memory and may be flushed with `GlobalVariablesFlush` when a persistent store is added.

 To create an instance of a parsed class, use `instantiate()` with the runtime and class name.
 Inherited fields are included in the resulting object: